 - Completes appropriate paperwork with all survivors in a complete and timely manner

 - Utilizes assessment or quality assurance measures regularly and maintain responses in Café database.

 - Collaborates with community organizations and staff to identify clients/populations that would benefit from therapeutic services

 - Conducts basic administrative/maintenance tasks to contribute to the functioning of office operations

-- Actively promotes Bright Future Foundation’s mission/vision by participating in awareness-building opportunities (trainings, forums, panel discussions, etc.)
+- Work with the team to actively promotes Bright Future Foundation’s mission/vision by participating in awareness-building opportunities in the youth community such as school-based programs, trainings, forums, panel discussions, and community events).

 - A minimum of one year’s experience and demonstrated competence in survivor-centered advocacy on behalf of vulnerable populations

 - Strong, proven ability to: mediate differences of philosophy and opinion; maintain calm, efficient, and good-humored approach to work while managing competing priorities in a fast paced, highly productive work environment; work independently and as a team member; think critically and with foresight; carry out assignments with limited direction; adapt to change; and be nimble and flexible